open-ephys/acq-board-docs/source/Tutorials/Commutator.rst

 animal is liable to twist and tangle the tether while it moves around which can end up exerting torque on the animal.
 This is mitigated by using a commutator, a device that untwists the tether as the animal moves around while maintaining electrical continuity between the animal and data acquisition system.
-This encourage more naturalistic behaviors.
+This encourages more naturalistic behaviors.

-This tutorial demonstrates how to automate commutation using a the Open Ephys GUI, a 3D-capable headstage, and an Open Ephys SPI commutator.
+This tutorial demonstrates how to automate commutation using the Open Ephys GUI, a 3D-capable headstage, and an Open Ephys SPI commutator.

-Hardware connections
+Connect the Hardware
 #####################

 #.
-Refer to the :doc:`/Hardware-Guide/Cables` page to establish the following acquisition board connections:
+Refer to the :doc:`/Hardware-Guide/Cables` page to make the following acquisition board connections:

     -   USB 3.0 connection between the acquisition board and the PC.